aottr/blog/content/posts/2024/08-18-tailscale-splitdns-nixos.md

 ```
 After the next rebuild, we just start the service **once** with `sudo tailscale up` and authenticate, they even have it documented on their [download page](https://tailscale.com/download/linux/nixos).

-We basically want to add all clients that are supposed to connect to our homelab in the same wireguard mesh (called tailnet) with tailscale.
+We basically want to add all clients that are supposed to connect to our homelab in the same _wireguard_ mesh (called _tailnet_) with _tailscale_.
-Once we're done, we navigate to the [Admin console](https://login.tailscale.com/admin/machines) and check if all our devices are present and have the *Last Seen* status of `Connected`.
-Tailscale also automatically enables a *Key expiry* with a maximum validity of 180days, I personally have this disabled for my homelab since it would ask me to re-authenticate those machines. *You can disable it in the 'Machine settings' by selecting 'Disable key expiry'.* It is generally advised to keep it activated on *less trusted* machines, like VPS.
-Bear in mind though, that you **won't be able to connect** to _expired_ machines through the _tailnet_.
+Once we're done, we navigate to the [Admin console](https://login.tailscale.com/admin/machines) and check if all our devices are present and have the ***Last Seen*** status of `Connected`. _Tailscale_ also automatically enables a ***Key expiry*** with a maximum validity of _180days_, I personally have this disabled for my homelab since it would ask me to re-authenticate those machines. *You can disable it in the 'Machine settings' by selecting 'Disable key expiry'.* It is generally advised to keep it activated on *less trusted* machines, like VPS.
+Bear in mind though, that you **won't be able to connect** to **_expired_** machines through the _tailnet_.

-We now have a vpn between our *possible* remote devices and the homelab in the subnet `100.0.0.0/8`, and can access our services via the port (e.g. `100.24.1.24:8096` for jellyfin), if the `openPort` directive is enabled for the service.
+We now have a vpn between our *possible* remote devices and the homelab in the subnet `100.0.0.0/8`, and can access our services via the port (e.g. `100.24.1.24:8096` for _Jellyfin_), if the `openPort` directive is enabled for the service.
 What we **can not** do so far, is using our defined fqdn to access the service, since the DNS entry points at the private address in a different subnet (our local network).

 ## Ways of accessing our services via domain
 There are several ways of making it possible to use our domain names for accessing the services, each comes with their own pros and cons.
 Those include:
 - Propagating the local network to the _tailnet_
-- Round-Robin DNS with a second dns entry per domain
+- **Round-Robin DNS** with a second dns entry per domain
-- Split DNS with a local DNS resolver
+- **Split DNS** with a local DNS resolver

 Since I have multiple external servers in my _tailnet_, I don't feel like propagating my local addresses, even with several **ACL**-rules enabled.